-Have you received a brand new TV, speaker or other electrical device this festive season, it’s worth looking into how to recycle or give away the ageing gadget it’s replacing.
+Have you received a brand new TV, speaker this festive season, it’s worth looking into how to recycle or give away the ageing gadget it’s replacing?

-Around 44.7m metric tonnes of e-waste, classified as discarded products with a plug or battery, was generated in 2016 – an 8 per cent rise on 2014’s 3.3 metric tonnes, a United Nations report found earlier this month.
+Around 44.7m metric tonnes of e-waste was generated in 2016 – an 8 per cent rise on 2014’s 3.3 metric tonnes, a United Nations report found earlier this month.

 Many electronic devices, including smartphones, mobile phones, tablets, laptops and less obvious ones such as sat navs and TVs, carry vast amounts of personal data.
 Make sure you wipe your device before you sell it, give it away or recycle it to avoid your personal information falling into the wrong hands.